aprs434/aprs434.github.io/README.md

 |||random time jitter between fixed interval packets to avoid repetitive [collisions](https://en.wikipedia.org/wiki/Collision_domain)|30 bytes|✓||
 |||tracker and i-gate with frame address compression,<br/>no custom header in payload|20 bytes|✗|

-⚠ Currently, the APRS 434 tracker is still compatible with the i-gate developped by Peter Buchegger, OE5BPA.
-However, this will soon change.
+⚠ Currently, the APRS&nbsp;434 tracker is still compatible with the [i-gate developped by Peter Buchegger, OE5BPA](https://github.com/lora-aprs/LoRa_APRS_iGate).
+However, this will soon change as more LoRa frame compression is added.
 We feel confident that trackers with the proposed APRS&nbsp;434 compressed LoRa frame will eventually become dominant because of the longer range merit.
-To smooth out the transition, an i‑gate capable of understanding both formats (APRS&nbsp;434S&nbsp;and OE5BPA) will be developed.
+To smooth out the transition, an i‑gate capable of understanding both formats (APRS&nbsp;434&nbsp;and OE5BPA) will be developed.

 ### Tracker Hardware